Subject · Engineering

 Project documentation

-Engineering project coursework rewards structured technical writing — clear problem statements, design rationale, calculation walkthroughs, evaluation against specifications, professional presentation.
+Engineering project coursework rewards structured technical writing: clear problem statements, design rationale, calculation walkthroughs, evaluation against specifications, and professional presentation.
 Strong tutoring lifts coursework grades substantially through better-structured documentation alongside the technical work.

 BTEC exam-unit prep